Overview

 • Interactive course focused on effective communication in German

-• Experienced GFL teachers with additional expertise in the field of business
+• Experienced GFL teachers

-• Interactive face-to-face sessions
+• Interactive online sessions

 • Use of modern tools such as the Moodle learning platform